ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

 The distributed James server then declares a queue upon start for each one of these user registered listeners, that it binds to the main event exchange.

 If the user unconfigures the listener, the queue and the binding are still present but not consumed.
-This result in unbounded queue growth eventually causing RabbitMQ resource exhaustion and failure.
+This results in unbounded queue growth eventually causing RabbitMQ resource exhaustion and failure.

 ## Decision

-We need, upon start, to sanitize bindings, and removes the ones corresponding to mailboxListeners that are not configured, using a name matching strategy.
+We need, upon start, to sanitize bindings, and remove the ones corresponding to mailboxListeners that are not configured, using a name matching strategy.

 The queue should not be deleted to prevent message loss.